-The Battle Os the Lord's By E. S. CALDWELL
+The Battle By E. S. CALDWELL

-THE YOUNG MAN LISTENED INTENTLY as his national leader somberly reviewed the war situation: "We face a cunning enemy with years of combat experience.
+HE YOUNG MAN LISTENED INTENTLY as his national leader somberly reviewed the war situation: "We face a cunning enemy with years of combat experience.
 The battle zone is new to us; we are even uncertain about the choice of weaponry.
 All efforts toward negotiation have been rejected.
 And now our people are beginning to believe the enemy's propaganda.